The Denver Fringe Festival

 - Creating performance opportunities for as many artists as possible

-- Keeping participation costs low for artists to achieve an inclusive festival
+- Keeping participation costs low for artists

 - Maintaining proactive outreach efforts to all communities so that our festival represents – both in the performers and the audiences – the full diversity of humanity